-Click the image to enter the 2019 NRMA Kennedy Awards and purchase tickets for the August 9 gala ceremony in the Grand Ballroom of Royal Randwick.
+Click the image below to purchase tickets from EventArc for the August 9 gala ceremony in the Grand Ballroom of Royal Randwick.

 (Please avoid using autofill on registration form)